stevenrobertson/sd-docs/report/flame_algorithm.md

 \end{displaymath}

 Again, this transformation makes it possible to provide rotation, scaling, and shear to the points.
-The information that is represented in this form is both space (x and y coordinates) as well as color (explained in Section \ref{coloringflame}).
+The information that is represented in this form is both space (x and y coordinates) as well as color which is explained in Section \ref{coloringflame}.

 2.	**Variation**